Quick Links

 How should I declare my international submission?

-NOTE: All additional charges we receive will be billed to the artist and artwork will not be returned until the fees are paid.
-Eg. sales taxes, (if your work is for example a 'book' and you declare it as a book, instead of "EDUCATIONAL DISPLAY MATERIAL" - the authorities will apply sales tax).
+NOTE: All additional charges we receive will be billed to the artist and artwork will not be returned until the fees are paid, e.g. brokerage fees.

 How is work returned?

-All return shipping must be prepaid from your country.
+All return shipping must be arranged for and prepaid from your country.

 What value do I put on my work when shipping?